mrinank67/trading-bot-binance/README.md

 Obtain API Credentials:
 Log in to the Binance Futures Testnet and generate an API Key and Secret.
-Keep these credentials secure and do not commit them to version control.
+Keep these credentials secure and do not include them in shared files.